cormullion/Thebes.jl/docs/src/views.md

 ## Perspective

 As yet we've seen no perspective.
-The defaut value of the perspective parameter, as returned by `perspective()`, is 0.
+The default value of the perspective parameter, as returned by `perspective()`, is 0.
 This means that there's none of that foreshortening or converging of lines that head off into the distance.
 And if you look at a cube, it has that familiar unrealistic appearance of cubes drawn without perspective.
+It doesn't matter if you move the eyepoint further away, either.

 ```@example
 using Thebes, Luxor # hide